 The story behind Slow Baked Salmon Fillets

-I had never tried this cooking method for fish before, I’m usually a sear on the stove top or grill on the grill kind of gal when it comes to salmon, but I thought I would give low and slow oven cooking a try.
+I had never tried this cooking method for fish before, I'm usually sear on the stovetop or grill on the grill kind of gal when it comes to salmon.
+The stovetop always has a bit of splatter, the grill needs good weather.
+But I saw this method being used on an Epicurious cooking video and thought I would give low and slow oven cooking a try.
 I was so glad I did.
 The slow-roasting allows the fat between the meat to melt keeping the fish moist and tender.
 No mess to clean up after either.
 Win-Win.

 I served these Slow Baked Salmon Fillets with Apple and Onion Braised Cabbage with Bacon, delish combo!

-Place fish in oven and cook for 15 - 18 minutes, depending on thickness of fish, or done until your desired degree of doneness (I like mine a little on the rarer side, but it's hard to overcook at such a low temperature).
+- Place fish in the oven and cook for 15 - 18 minutes, depending on the thickness of fish or done until your desired degree of doneness (I like mine a little on the rarer side, but it's hard to overcook at such a low temperature).
 Serve with lemon wedges, if desired.